garettridge/pgp/index.md

 It took additional decades for ME/CFS patients to regain recognition as pandemic victims in need of medical assistance.
 Landmark policy changes in 2015 (US) and 2021 (UK) reversed most of their earlier stances on the disease<sup><a name="cite4c"></a>[4](#ref4), <a name="cite28b"></a>[28](#ref28)</sup>, made possible by lifetimes of advocacy and mounting biomedical evidence.
 Even today, patients suffer from underdiagnosis, outdated policies in many regions<sup><a name="cite29c"></a>[29](#ref29)</sup>, accusations of malingering, and confusion about the disease’s true nature and its multi-systemic impact.
 In part because standard blood tests and imaging are often normal, ME/CFS is still dismissed by some as a functional or psychosomatic disorder.
 It was only recently widely accepted that exertion in ME/CFS can cause measurable muscle cell death and mitochondrial damage, on par with what’s seen in some muscle diseases<sup><a name="cite34"></a>[34](#ref34)</sup>.
 Such findings provide a biological basis for the profound post-exertional malaise and muscle pain that define ME/CFS, ruling out that the illness is simply deconditioning.
 Continued advances like these will help close the gap between molecular pathology and understanding the full spectrum of patient symptoms.

 A better understanding of both lived experiences of patients and the mechanisms of the disease is required to resolve longstanding confusion, inform effective treatments, and prevent repetition of past tragedies.
 A more intuitive model of the disease process is urgently needed.

+Background and Motivation

+Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) has been recognized for over a century as a disabling, post-infectious multisystem illness characterized by hallmark features such as post-exertional malaise (PEM), neurological impairments, and immune dysfunction [1–4].
+Early in its history, ME was classified by the World Health Organization as a neurological disease, reflecting considerable consensus on its biological basis.
+Initial research documented outbreaks consistent with infectious or post-viral syndromes, further supporting its medical legitimacy [1–3].

+However, consistent clinical definitions and research priorities for ME/CFS have faced systemic challenges.
+In the 1990s and early 2000s, multiple stakeholders—including disability insurance corporations and public health policymakers—exerted influence on the reframing of ME/CFS, citing concerns in public memos over disability claims and healthcare costs [17–19].
+This influence was manifest in efforts such as conferences addressing illness deception and malingering, and in the promotion of diagnostic criteria (e.g., Oxford and Fukuda definitions) that excluded core features like PEM and omitted objective clinical markers [20–22].

+Consequently, these policy-driven shifts contributed to a prevailing clinical narrative that increasingly framed ME/CFS as a psychosomatic or functional disorder.
+This reframing coincided with reductions in research funding and growing patient mistrust toward the medical research establishment, despite accumulating molecular and physiological evidence affirming ME/CFS as a genuine pathophysiological condition [23–25].
+Controversies surrounding prominent clinical trials and guideline developments have further polarized the research and patient communities, complicating progress toward effective diagnostics and treatments.

+Institutional actions added to these challenges.
+For example, in the early 2000s, oversight of NIH’s CFS research program shifted from the National Institute of Allergy and Infectious Diseases to the Office of the Director and later to the Office of Research on Women’s Health.
+Around this time, the CDC adopted the term “Chronic Fatigue Syndrome” (CFS), marking a shift in the illness’s official characterization [—].
+Additionally, a government investigation revealed that a substantial portion of CDC funds allocated for ME/CFS research was redirected to unrelated projects during the 1990s .
+Internal documents obtained via Freedom of Information Act requests have also revealed disparaging references to ME/CFS patients within the CDC during this period, reflecting institutional stigma .

+The role of the disability insurance sector was significant during this era.
+Public reports have identified the involvement of leading companies such as UNUM in influencing policy and diagnostic criteria related to ME/CFS, often with the effect of limiting recognized disability burden and reducing financial liability .
+Concurrently, some researchers associated with psychosomatic models of ME/CFS held advisory roles in media organizations, including the Science Media Centre, which was influential in shaping news coverage about the illness .
+These factors contributed to a media and scientific environment often marked by polarized discourse.

+Notably, a 1970 re-examination by UK psychiatrists of the original Royal Free Hospital outbreak attributed the illness primarily to epidemic hysteria, invoking the predominance of female patients as evidence .
+This interpretation has since been widely challenged in the face of advancing biomedical research.

+The controversial PACE trial, which investigated behavioral interventions for ME/CFS, received extensive criticism for methodological issues, data transparency problems, and conflicts of interest.
+Subsequent re-analyses identified significant discrepancies in reported outcomes, casting doubt on the validity of its conclusions .
+These events highlight ongoing challenges in rigor and trustworthiness in ME/CFS clinical research.

+Moreover, therapies such as graded exercise therapy (GET), promoted under biopsychosocial (BPS) illness models, have been reported to exacerbate symptoms in some patients .
+Increasing biomedical evidence contests the sufficiency of purely psychosocial explanations and underscores the imperative for physiology-based mechanistic research.

+Only recently has it become widely accepted that exertion in ME/CFS can cause measurable muscle cell death and mitochondrial damage comparable to certain muscle diseases .
+These findings provide a biological basis for PEM and muscle pain, effectively countering explanations based solely on deconditioning.

+The cumulative evidence and historical context underscore urgent needs: novel mechanistic frameworks grounded in biomedical data, renewed research funding, and meaningful inclusion of patient perspectives.
+Patient-led research and grassroots advocacy have become critical in addressing gaps left by decades of systemic neglect and politicization.

 ## Final Thoughts